demergor/ngramizer/README.md

 - Support for input directories, as opposed to only files (Reader.java)

 - Analyzation and output of more general metadata (line count, words) (Analyzer.java, Ngrams.java)

-- Rewrite analyzation so that it doesn't skip doubled letters, but also provide new pre-specified regex patterns to avoid doubled letters (Analyzer.java, Ngrams.java)